The Phoenix Boys Choir: Previous conductors and staff

 Georg Stangelberger (1999–2019) joined the Phoenix Boys Choir as Artistic Director in 1999 upon the retirement of Dr. Smith.
 He graduated from the Musikhochschule in Vienna and spent more than 13 years with the Vienna Boys Choir, where he served as a principal choir conductor and associate artistic director.
 He led the Phoenix Boys Choir to its Carnegie Hall debut in 2003.
 He had returned to Austria.

 Harvey K. Smith (1960–1999) served as Artistic Director Emeritus after his retirement in 1999.
 A native Arizonan, Dr. Smith received his education at Occidental College, Master of Music at the University of Southern California, Doctor of Musical Arts at the University of Arizona, and Honorary Doctor of Letters at Grand Canyon University.
 Dr. Smith and his wife, Dorothy Lincoln-Smith, worked as clinicians upon his retirement from the choir, were avid scuba divers, and co-authors of the video teaching series Singing and Growing.
 He died December 12, 2012, at age 76, after a long battle with Parkinson's disease.

 Levels

-There are four levels of the Phoenix Boys Choir, of increasingly advanced singers.
+There are five levels of the Phoenix Boys Choir, of increasingly advanced singers.